 First Steps Early Years Refugee Settlement Program

-This program serves newly-arrived refugee children, ages birth to five, along with their caregivers in the Lower Mainland area of BC.
+Serves newly-arrived refugee children, ages birth to five, along with their caregivers in the Lower Mainland area of BC.
 The program aims to reduce the impact of trauma on the development of children, ease integration and provide parenting information in the Canadian context.

 The Gateway Project:

-A volunteer program that trains medical students in cross-cultural medicine by engaging them in community action.
+Trains medical students in cross-cultural medicine by engaging them in community action.
 The program also focuses on improving access to health care for refugees arriving in Newfoundland.

 Vancouver Association for Survivors of Torture (VAST)